 After the restoration both the Circus Building itself and Verner Panton’s colour scheme were listed.
 This meant that the future of the Circus Building was secured as a significant part of the city’s cultural life.

 Circus Benneweis continued to perform in the Circus Building right up until 1990.

 After the renovation, the City of Copenhagen outsourced the management of the building, first to Tivoli (1984-1996) and then to Parken (1997-2002).
 In 2003 the Swedish entrepreneur Hasse Wallman (born 1936) took over the running of the Circus Building.
-In 2009 Wallmans became part of the entertainment company 2Egroup, who two years later, in 2011, purchased the Circus Building from the City of Copenhagen.
+In 2009 Wallmans became part of the entertainment company Moment Group, who two years later, in 2011, purchased the Circus Building from the City of Copenhagen.
 On 1 May 2014, Balder bought the building and at the same time entered into a lease with Wallmans / Moment Group.

 Since 2003, you have been able to experience Wallmans Dinnerparty (formerly Wallmans Dinnershow) in the Copenhagen cultural icon.